How do you replace these partition door latches?

 Take your visegrips and twist off the inside knob.
 This will allow you to push the latch all the way out, giving you access to the inside of the unit.
 With the latch out, put your screwdriver into the outside indicator opening, with the handle out towards the extended latch, pry the outer plate, so that the side closest to the hinge, is off the door surface about an 1/16".
 Now, from the inside, use your screwdriver and hammer to punch, using the indicator opening again as your punch point, hit it and it should come out.
 Mine did, but your results may vary.

-Great advice!
-Thanks for the tip.
+That's great advice!
+Thanks so much for the tip.
 I hope this will help others struggling with this project.

 Yes!
 Just removed two and replaced two.
 It's really a two person job, but I followed the Quick Learner from Keene, TX's advise and it worked!